Bug #5494

 thanks again!

-Updated by Martin Honnen 12 months ago
+Updated by Martin Honnen over 1 year ago

 XSLT 3.0 and XPath 3.1 and XQuery 3.1 share the same data model with XDM maps and arrays as representations for JSON objects and arrays and share the same operator and the same functions on maps and arrays.
 There is no book dedicated to XSLT 3.0 and XPath 3.1 but there are at least two books on XQuery 3.1 which have a chapter or two dedicated to processing JSON: